bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

 Following are styles recognized by NITRILE:

++ text:flushleft
++ text:flushright
++ text:center
-+ textalign:l
++ text:smaller
-+ textalign:c
++ text:oblique
-+ textalign:r
++ text:flushright smaller oblique

-  The "textalign" is designed to express alignment options for certain bundles such as 'par'.
+  The "textalign" is designed to hold a list of options each of which expressing an option for text.
+Note that some of them are mutually exclusive.

 + frame:1